-The Corporation has an option plan (the "Option Plan") for its directors, officers, employees and consultants.
-Under the Option Plan, the Corporation has reserved for issuance a total of 2,423,200 Common Shares.
-The criteria used to determine eligibility for granting of options, the number of Common Shares covered by each option and the term of each option is at the discretion of the Board of Directors and the exercise price is determined by the directors based on the market price of the Common Shares on the date of the grant.
-The exercise price may not be less than the discounted exercise price prescribed by the policies of the TSX Venture Exchange.
+Sahara has an option plan (the "Option Plan") for its directors, officers, employees and consultants.
+Under the Option Plan, Sahara can grant options to purchase up to 2,423,200 Common Shares.
+The criteria used to determine eligibility for granting of options, the number of Common Shares covered by each option and the term of each option is at the discretion of the Board of Directors and the exercise price is determined by the Board of Directors based on the market price of the Common Shares on the date of the grant.
+The exercise price may not be less than the discounted exercise price prescribed by the policies of the TSXV.
 The term of an option may not be for more than five years from the date on which it was granted.
 All options are non-transferable.
-Vesting provisions are determined by the Board of Directors at the time of grant, however, generally options granted vest as to one-third immediately, and after each of the first, and second years of service.
-The maximum number of Shares reserved for issuance to any one individual is not to exceed (five) per cent (5%) of the issued and outstanding Common Shares without disinterested shareholder approval.
+Vesting provisions are determined by the Board of Directors at the time of grant; however, generally options granted vest as to one-third immediately, and one-third on each of the first and second.
+The maximum number of Common Shares reserved for issuance to any one individual is not to exceed (five) per cent (5%) of the issued and outstanding Common Shares without disinterested shareholder approval.